UGG Sizing & Determining The Correct Size For You

-The most accurate method of determining your size is to try a pair on – with or without socks depending on whether they will be worn with or without socks.
+The most accurate method of determining your size is to use our downloadable size guides linked above – with or without socks depending on whether they will be worn with or without socks.
 We recommend not wearing socks with your UGGs (you can read more about why here) so it is definitely best to try without socks on.
-However, if you do intend to wear your UGGs with socks, you should bring a pair to wear when you try on your boots.

-However, more often than not, it is not possible to try your boots before buying them online.
-In this case, you’ll be glad to know we have a handy international size chart right here, that will have you sized up properly in a flash.
-If you’re not sure of your usual shoe size (or just want to be extra safe) we recommend that you measure your foot from the tip of your longest toe to the back of your heel and refer to our size chart to see which size corresponds with the length of your foot.
+If you don't have access to a printer at home, you can use our ordinary size chart here to find you perfect fit here.
+If you want to be extra careful we recommend that you measure your foot from the tip of your longest toe to the back of your heel and refer to our size chart to see which size corresponds with the length of your foot.

 Initially, your UGGs should feel firm, and tight at the toes – meaning your toe should be in close proximity of the very top of the boots without curling – and, should not slip at the heel when you walk.
 A common misconception is that UGGs need to be purchased bigger than usual and that they should be roomy to begin with, particularly at the toes.
 This is not the case with genuine Australian UGG boots.
 It is important to keep in mind that when wearing your UGGs, the wool compresses with weight, molding around the shape of your feet, and the suede exterior will also stretch as a result of the mechanical stress that your foot creates when inside the boot.
 This means with wear, your UGGs will stretch approximately half a size.